 Secondly, what are People to Places doing for the local community?

 Our main office is staffed every working day between 9.00am and 4.00pm, taking calls and liaising with local residents.
 Our Dial-a-Ride journeys are restricted to essential medical appointments and Shopmobility is by pre-booking only; so we are providing a very low level of our normal services.
 However, we are very busy with our new services to undertake people’s shopping and deliver prescriptions too!
 We have opened up this service to more than our members.
 This is available to all RBWM residents over 70 or who has a long term medical condition making them vulnerable.

 Thirdly, will People to Places keep going?

-Whilst we are prepared for the worst, we look foward to when lockdown is relinquished and we can re-join normality again.
+Whilst we are prepared for the worst, we look forward to when lockdown is relinquished and we can re-join normality again.
 We’ll never forget those good friends we’ve lost to the coroavirus.
 And we continue to celebrate the fantastic staff and volunteers, working incredibly hard to keep people safe in their homes.

 For more information or our latest updates go to our Facebook page here.